 \section{\sys\ architecture}

-To address these challenges, we present an ML formulation of the problem.
-Formally, given a table $T$, its caption, and the complete text of publication in which $T$ occurs, we aim to extract compositions expressed in $T$, in the form $\{(id, c_k^{id}, p_k^{id}, u_k^{id} )\}_{k=1}^{K^{id}}$.
-Here, $id$ represents the material ID, as defined in the paper.
-Material IDs are defined by MatSci researchers to succinctly refer to that composition in text and other tables. $c_k^{id}$ is a constituent element or compound present in the material, $K^{id}$ is the total number of constituents in the material, $p_k^{id} > 0$ denotes the percentage contribution of $c_k^{id}$ in its composition, and $u_k^{id}$ is the unit of $p_k^{id}$ (either mole\% or weight\%).

 Figure \ref{fig:comp_table_cls} illustrates the basic pipeline for extraction in \sys.
-We find that the simplest task is to identify whether the table $T$ is an SCC table, owing to a distinctive presence of multiple numbers, and compounds in single cells. \sys{} first runs a GNN-based SCC predictor, which classifies $T$ as an SCC table or not.
-For SCC table, it uses a standalone rule-based composition parser.
-For the other category, \sys{} runs a second GNN (GNN$_2$), and first labels rows and columns of $T$ as compositions, material IDs, constituents, and others.
+We find that the simplest task is to identify whether the table $T$ is an SCC table, owing to the distinctive presence of multiple numbers, and compounds in single cells. \sys{} first runs a GNN-based SCC predictor, which classifies $T$ as an SCC table or not.
+For the SCC table, it uses the rule-based composition parser (described in Sec. \ref{sec:dataset_construction}).
+For the other category, \sys{} runs a second GNN (GNN$_2$), and labels rows and columns of $T$ as compositions, material IDs, constituents, and others.
 If no constituents or composition predictions are found, then $T$ is deemed to be a non-composition (NC) table.
-Or else, it is an MCC table, for which \sys{} predicts whether it has all information in $T$ or some information is missing (partial-information predictor).
-If it is complete information table, then GNN$_2$'s predictions are post-processed into compositions.
-If not, the caption and text of paper are also processed, along with GNN$_2$'s predictions lead to final composition extraction.
+Else, it is an MCC table, for which \sys{} predicts whether it has all information in $T$ or some information is missing (partial-information predictor).
+If it is a complete information table, then GNN$_2$'s predictions are post-processed into compositions.
+If not, the caption and text of the paper are also processed, along with GNN$_2$'s predictions leading to final composition extraction.
 We note that our system ignores statistically infrequent corner cases, such as single-cell partial information tables -- we discuss this further in our error analysis.
-We now describe each component, one by one.
+We now describe each of these components, one by one.